 I do a lot of reading.
 In addition to God’s Word, I read novels, cookbooks, blogs, articles, non-fiction books and more.
 Some of this reading is for fun.
 Other reading is for instruction or information.
 Some I approach casually.
 Other with skepticism.
 Some things I read might instruct my behavior.
 Other things I dismiss as irrelevant or even wrong.
 But it’s different when I read the Bible.

 The Bible is uniquely different from everything else ever written.
 Which means we must read the Bible differently from the way we read anything else.
 The Bible was not written by man, but directly inspired by God Himself.
 God’s words, God’s heart, given to us.
 How should we approach the Bible?
 What attitudes are vital to not only read God’s Word, but to really hear it, to be shaped by it?
-(See also “4 Truths the Bible Teaches about Itself.” and “What Does it Mean that the Bible was Inspired?”)
+(See also “3 Reasons We Can Trust the Bible” and “What Does it Mean that the Bible was Inspired?”)

 I need an attitude adjustment